Sh4dwDev/Sh4dwDev/README.md

-# Hi, I’m Shadow
+# Hi, I’m Shadow 👋

-I’m an aspiring developer with an interest in gaming, and IT.
+I’m an aspiring developer interested in software, web development, game development, and IT.

-I’m currently learning Python, HTML, CSS, JavaScript, and C#, while building my skills step by step through practice and small projects.
+I’m currently learning and building with Python, HTML, CSS, JavaScript, React, and C#.

 ## About Me

-I enjoy learning how technology works, creating things from scratch, and improving my skills over time.
-My main interests are gaming, software development and web development.
+I enjoy learning how technology works, building things from scratch, solving problems, and improving through hands-on projects.

+Most of my learning comes from experimenting, making mistakes, fixing things, and trying again.

 ## Currently Learning

-- PYTHON
+- Python
 - HTML
 - CSS
 - JavaScript